yuta100101/dotfiles/README.md

 ```

 ### notice
-If you use `diff-highlight`, you need to add path to it before install.
+You need to add path to it before install.